The IRS Is Warning About These Upcoming Tax Scams

-Well, if the problem comes from waiting to file your taxes, it’s pretty self-explanatory why delaying Tax Day three months would make it worse.
+Well, if the problem comes from waiting to file your taxes, it’s pretty self-explanatory why delaying Tax Day would make it worse.
 “Because the tax filing extension has been extended, this gives scammers extra time to try to file a few more fraudulent returns with stolen information,” explains Randy Pargman, senior director of Binary Defense and a former FBI senior computer scientist.
 “Although we would like to think that the people running scams to take advantage of other people would show some mercy or take a break during a global pandemic, the reality is that many criminals see the current situation as an opportunity to steal more.”

 How to protect yourself

 It’s certainly not possible for everyone right now, but the most straightforward way to avoid an identity thief filing for you is to file your taxes as soon as possible.
 You can also protect yourself from scams by shredding—not just tossing—papers containing personal information about yourself.

 Also, beware of what information you give over the phone.
 Never give away details like your social security number, health information, or passwords, even if the caller seems to be from a legitimate source like a health organization or the IRS—and, Hamerstone says, especially then.
 “Live callers will often claim to be the IRS.
 The IRS will almost never call you for any reason,” he says.
 And he warns that even if your caller ID seems to display a legitimate caller, don’t let that fool you: “It is very easy to fake/spoof the number that shows up on your caller ID.”